null

 Concrete Compression Testing Machine

-A concrete compression testing machine is an apparatus that applies compressive force to concrete specimens.
+A concrete compression testing machine is an equipment that applies compressive force to concrete specimens.
 This force is applied gradually until the specimen fails and the maximum load is recorded.
 The maximum load is then used to calculate the compressive strength of the concrete.

 Components